 Natren has been researching the effects of beneficial bacteria since 1982, transferring that learning into new probiotic supplements and technology in their state-of-the-art pharmaceutical grade facility.

-Often in a multi-strain product, the total amount of probiotics is given without identifying how much of each strain is in the mixture.
+Often in a multi-strain product, the total amount of probiotics are given without identifying how much of each strain is in the mixture.

 The only "good" bacteria is a live bacteria.